-From the borders of the vast territory of are beating in sympathy with their suffer-Oude, in which every man is or has been a ings, and with pride for the fortitude they soldier, and which see thes with insurrection, |have displayed.
-India is in a state of anarchy around Agra, through Rohilcund, up to Bolundshuhur, nearly as far as Delhi.
+From the borders of the vast territory of Oude, in which every man is or has been a soldier, and which seethes with insurrection, India is in a state of anarchy around Agra, through Rohilcund, up to Bolundshuhur, nearly as far as Delhi.
 But we find no positive confirmation of the report that the rebels had occupied Allyghur.
 Certainly, the position of affairs at Delhi was improving.

 On this subject all opinions concur.
-Favourable accounts had come down of the conduct of Brigadier WILSON; NICHOLSON had arrived with a part of his troops; the country beyond, around Hansi and Hissar, was in the of Stuttgard, as we learn from one of the possession of VAN CORTLANDT; and the Punjab, under the admirable administration of LAWRENCE, continued generally tranquil.
+Favourable accounts had come down of the conduct of Brigadier Wilson; Nicholson had arrived with a part of his troops; the country possession of VAN CORTLANDT; and the Punjab, under the admirable administration of LAWRENCE, continued generally tranquil.
 The Commissioner had even been enabled to collect the revenue.
-But the treasury of the North-Western Provinces was all but exhausted; the Ghorka convoy, indeed, had brought a chest to the camp; but anxieties were experienced as to the result of any deficiency interrupting the regular pay of the Sikh soldiers.
+But the treasury of the North-Western Provinces was all but exhausted; the Ghorka convoy, indeed, had brought a chest to the camp; but anxieties were experienced as to the result of any deficiency interrupting the regular pay of the as PAUL, mild as ALEXANDER, and sometimes ous rebel emissaries have been detected. do this?
+By bringing down to the coast as not agree at Rome.
+Russia affects to admire number of drilled Europeans, and a light by not leaving any LLOYD or HEWITT in home in diplomacy-and a personal coxcomb field-battery.
+Fort William was considered command of powerful forces.
+General LLOYD, to boot-is likely to hate a keen and practised secure.
+Nevertheless, the Christians viewed, it is said, was obliged to barricade himself diplomatist.
+But the Empress of Russiawith intense anxiety, the demeanour of the in his house, to escape being torn to pieces herself a German Princess-is the head of by the women of the 10th Regiment.
+There the German party in Russia; and shehas been, at length, an unmistakable sign though 'indisposed' at Darmstadt-hurries that Madras is not free from the insurrectionary taint.
+We can only hope that Lord mediately following her arrival, we have it Canning and his Council will understand announced that the Emperor Francis: third in succession.

-In Rajpootana a spark of rebellion had been kindled by part of a Bombay regiment stationed at Nusseerabad.
-The causes of the outbreak are, as yet, somewhat mysterious; to GORTSCHAKOFF in this state affair, but he the Indian journals seem disposed to explain away the whole affair; but the only not include Eugénie in the invitation. safe course for the Indian Government to pursue is to prepare for a Sepoy revolt The affairs of Italy, say very wise men-a sore throughout the three presidencies.
-How to point with Austria.
-France and Austria do scattered at the interior stations; by placing of clashing interest, may talk about Italy Two fresh mutinies had occurred in Bengal has been, at length, an unmistakable sign though 'indisposed' at Darmstadt-hurries -that of the Bhaugulpore Rangers and that that Madras is not free from the insurrec- up to Stuttgard 'entirely unexpected.'
-Imof the 5th Irregular Cavalry, neither of the tionary taint.
-We can only hope that Lord mediately following her arrival, we have it corps doing much damage.
-Why were not the CANNING and his Council will understand announced that the Emperor FRANCIS-Rangers disarmed when the 90th Foot was at how to deal with an incipient mutiny-the third in succession.
-Wherever a Mahratta or Rajpoot chieftain ing the communications with the interior. | rules, we may expect danger.
-The whole of Central India is again threatened by the mililarly received from as far north as Oawnpore. | tary contingents ; SINDHIAH and HOLKAR are Major EVAL had assisted in reopening the suspected; and it is possible that a gigantic great highways by his brilliant exploits at gathering may take place, tending towards Arrah and elsowhere, while the battalions do- the kingdom of Oude.
-That appears the new ALEXANDER and FRANCIS-JOSEPH meet, they spatched to Rancegunge kept the insur- point of concentration for the revolt, which no 'kiss and embrace.'
-Our QUEEN gives her

-[No. 393, October 3, 1857.

-The stations from Cawnpore | less, it is to Delhi that all India looks for an anticipated by the public at home.
-But it their posts; the blaze drives them from point to point; they must hold on awhile; one week of October, should the good ship still survive, the rallying cry will be heard-a sail in sight!
-Few Englishmen in India, however, can have so forgotten their country as not to know-as well as though they heard the hum of London-that all hearts
+Wherever a Mahratta or Rajpoot chieftain | rules, we may expect danger.
+The whole of Central India is again threatened by the military contingents; Sindhian and Holkar are the Russian royal personages not so very suspected; and it is possible that a gigantic gathering may take place, tending towards the kingdom of Oude.
+That appears the new point of concentration for the revolt, which no 'kiss and embrace.'
+Our QUEEN gives her sands of the Sepoys, and probably prevent thousands of others from following their example.
+It must be with the deepest interest that the next intelligence will be anticipated by the public at home.
+But it must be recollected that only during this first week of October will the reinforcements from England have begun to arrive.
+India is like a ship on fire; the flame breaks out in one direction and another; the men are at their posts; the blaze drives them from point to point; they must hold on awhile; one must do the work of three; but in the first week of October, should the good ship still survive, the rallying cry will be heard-a sail in sight!
+Few Englishmen in India, however, can have so forgotten their country as not to know-as well as though they heard the hum of London-that all hearts are beating in sympathy with their sufferings, and with pride for the fortitude they have displayed.